kvn219/dv-in-nyc/README.md

 ## Project

+You can see the results on a [here!](http://bit.ly/2EnznPe)

 This project downloads and merges monthly reports from the [NYPD Domestic Violence reports webpage](https://www1.nyc.gov/site/nypd/stats/reports-analysis/domestic-violence.page).
 It also enrichs precinct information by scraping details from [public precinct websites](https://www1.nyc.gov/site/nypd/bureaus/patrol/precincts/1st-precinct.page).
 Finally, it merges the aggregated data to the [boundaries of NYC's police precincts](https://data.cityofnewyork.us/api/geospatial/78dh-3ptz?method=export&format=GeoJSON).

-You can see the results on a [Carto](http://bit.ly/2EnznPe) map I made!.

 ## Data Sources